Updated: Aug 13, 2022

 1. Post with a Purpose

-When you are getting started, use a scheduling app to help you plan social media posts for the upcoming week.
+When you start, use a scheduling app to help you plan social media posts for the upcoming week.
 Don’t post to impress but rather to connect with your target audience.
-Make time in your daily routine for meaningful, consistent engagements through stories, content, Live videos, IGTV, amongst others.
+Make time in your daily routine for meaningful, consistent engagements through stories, content, Live videos, and IGTV, amongst others.

 Educate your audience with impactful content that is authentic & designed to help them.
 Listen to their feedback & creatively utilise their responses in your online content.